How To Measure Your Dog – 3 Easy Steps

 Here's how to measure your dog in three simple steps.

-Step 1 - Gather your supplies
+Step 1 - Grab your supplies

 A soft tape measure is essential when measuring your pup, so make sure you have one of these handy before getting started to get the most accurate measurements.